otrv4/otrv4/modes/otrv4-standalone-mode.md

      * Follows what is defined in the
        [When you send a Data Message](../otrv4.md#when-you-send-a-data-message)
        section.
 Note that she will perform a new DH ratchet.
+   * In the case that she does not immediately send a data message with a human-readable part:
+     * Sends a "heartbeat" message to correctly rotate the ratchet keys.

 **Bob:**